 - SEO title and descriptions

 - A basic product catalog or a B2B eCommerce storefront

 After performing your audit, you may decide that building a new website from the ground up is the most practical course of action.
 In that case, exploring B2B eCommerce for manufacturers will help you build a solid foundation for your online presence.

 2. Search engine optimization

-SEO is a complex part of digital marketing because it’s constantly evolving.
+This is where investing in a SEO strategy as part of your digital marketing activities is critical.
+It’s a complex part of digital marketing because it’s constantly evolving.
 It encompasses many functions, methods, and tactics which also evolve and change by the day: